 Disability Support Services are provided to students who qualify for such assistance under the American with Disabilities Act (ADA) and the Rehabilitation Act of 1973.
 Academic accommodations may be arranged for students who qualify.
-Students must meet with the Career & Disability Services Coordinator before accommodations can be arranged.
-If accommodations are necessary, a Letter of Accommodation will be prepared by the Career & Disability Services Coordinator for students to notify instructors.
-Students will also be required to contact the Career & Disability Services Office each semester they wish to receive accommodations and provide a new Letter of Accommodation to instructors.
-We encourage students to contact the Career & Disability Services Coordinator as soon as possible each semester during office hours to discuss such matters in confidence.
+Students must meet with the Testing & Disability Services Specialist before accommodations can be arranged.
+If accommodations are necessary, a Letter of Accommodation will be prepared by the Testing & Disability Services Specialist for students to notify instructors.
+Students will also be required to contact the Testing & Disability Services Office each semester they wish to receive accommodations and provide a new Letter of Accommodation to instructors.
+We encourage students to contact the Testing & Disability Services Specialist as soon as possible each semester during office hours to discuss such matters in confidence.

 - Eligible candidates for disability support services include current UACCB students and those individuals taking college placement tests administered by UACCB personnel that complete the accommodation request process.

 - Students requesting accommodations that require time to arrange should register with theTesting & Disability Services office a minimum of ten business days prior to the start of each semester to ensure accommodations are available by the first day of classes.
 Examples of this include, but are not limited to, texts in alternate formats and audio players.
 Some accommodations, such as sign language interpreters, may need more than ten days to arrange.